 Protein makes necessary enzymes, levels out hormones, and produces proper chemicals in the body.
 It also builds muscle, strengthens bones, and promotes healthy cartilage and skin.

-Overall, the Purina Pro Plan All Life Stages Performance Dry Dog Food fits with all life stages appropriately with optimal nutrition.
+Overall, the Purina Pro Plan All Life Stages Performance Dry Dog Food tops our list of best dog food for all life stages.
 It delivers high calories and high percentages of nutrients to cater to baby, adult, pregnant, and nursing dogs.

 If you want to give your dog a food that will grow them, but wish to stay frugal — consider Diamond Naturals All Life Stages Dry Dog Food.
 It’s easy on the pocketbook but full of valuable ingredients.
 So, you can cater to your dog’s ever-changing needs on a budget.

-All of these selections are worthwhile picks depending on necessity and preferences.
+All of these selections are worthwhile picks for an all life stage dog food depending on necessity and preferences.
 Hopefully, these reviews helped you find the best all-life-stages dog food for your pooch.

 Featured image credit: Pexels